ABC FinanceBridging loans

 Second Charge bridge loan

-Second charge loans are ones that is secured against a property that already has a legal charge or outstanding mortgage secured against it.
+Second charge loans are secured against a property that already has a legal charge or outstanding mortgage secured against it.

 The rates and fees that you can expect to pay a bridging loan lender on second charge loans are usually higher than first charge loans.